The Story Behind Shelley Duvall’s Intense Experience Filming The Shining

 The Intensity On Set

-The “Here’s Jack/Axe scene,” one of horror’s scariest moments, was brutal to film.
+The “Here’s Jack/Axe scene,” one of horror’s scariest moments, was particularly brutal to film.
 It involved Jack violently breaking through a bathroom door as Wendy tried to escape through a tiny window.
+Shooting this scene took three full days, with Shelley repeatedly delivering intense hysteria to meet Stanley’s standards.

-Critics panned the 3 Women alum’s emotionally charged performance upon the film’s release, calling it “comically exaggerated," erroneously winning her a Golden Razzie award, which they have since rescinded.
-In an interview with Roger Ebert, the actress discussed this criticism:
+Astoundingly, critics panned the 3 Women alum’s emotionally charged performance upon the film’s release, calling it “comically exaggerated," erroneously winning her a Golden Razzie award, which the organization has since rescinded.

-Stanley Kubrick is hailed as one of cinema's greatest directors due to his unwavering commitment to a distinct artistic vision, resulting in a string of timeless classics.
+Stanley Kubrick is often hailed as one of cinema's greatest directors due to his unwavering commitment to a distinct artistic vision, resulting in a string of timeless classics.
 However, when does a director's relentless pursuit of their vision cross a line?
 A revealing behind-the-scenes glimpse into the making of a horror film, available on YouTube, offers insight into this question.
 Interestingly, the documentary was shot by the Paths of Glory filmmaker's daughter, Vivian, who was on set during the Stephen King adaptation’s production.

 This documentary provides viewers with an up-close view of how Kubrick treated Shelley Duvall differently from the other actors, even berating her at one moment.
 While the reasons for this differential treatment may remain unclear, it's hard not to empathize with Duvall as the director instructs crew members with statements like: